savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 8:05 PM Found out how to actually pause tweens: using tween interval.
 I'm using this instead to pause the platforms at the end of their animation

 8:35 PM I added the speed, wait times, and durations for each platform in level 4.
 I'm working on adding the game ui and styling the sign warning thing

+8:56 PM I think I added all of the basic level code into the level 4 script.
+I added the objective ui, and the code to update the hotdogs found + change levels when the bojective is complete.
+I'm pretty much done with level 4, I just need to style the popup a bit and add another variable to control the text within the popup for the sign.

+9:04 PM Basically finished level 4.
+I'm too lazy to style the warning thing so I'm no longer doing so.